Dynamical information synergy in biochemical signaling networks

-Despite their simplicity, our models demonstrate that the existence of synergy in cellular signalling is plausible in the physiological regime.
-Information synergy has been previously discussed in neuroscience as a property of groups of neurons \cite{Schneidman2003}, or between spikes of the same neuron \cite{Brenner2000a}, but not for temporal dynamics in biochemical signalling.
-The possibility of synergy in time-dependent signals is another reason why encoding information in signalling dynamics may be a relevant strategy for cells.
-Potential candidates for synergetic signalling include Msn2, Crz1 or Ca$^{2+}$, which have been found to use frequency modulation to encode information, and NF-$\kappa$B, which can show both over- and underdamped dynamics depending on the stimulus \cite{Covert2005}.
-We further support this hypothesis using numerical simulations to extend the scope of our investigation beyond the limits of the Gaussian approximation to consider frequency and damping modulation.
-Frequency modulation has been hypothesized to be used in some pathways to encode information \cite{Berridge1998,Boulware2008,Hao2012}, and damping modulation emulates the responses of NF-$\kappa$B to TNF$\alpha$ and LPS.
-Additionally, by presenting exact solutions for the information content in finite trajectories, we can benchmark the performance of mutual information estimators that are frequently used in experimental research.
+{\ch Information synergy had been previously discussed in neuroscience as a property of groups of neurons \cite{Schneidman2003}, or between spikes of the same neuron \cite{Brenner2000a}.
+Our models demonstrate that synergy could also be relevant in cellular signalling in the physiological regime when the response function is dynamic and nonlinear, allowing cells to extract more information from stimuli and to make faster decisions.} Potential candidates for synergetic signalling include Msn2, Crz1 or Ca$^{2+}$, which have been found to use frequency modulation to encode information, and NF-$\kappa$B in response to TNF$\alpha$ and LPS, which can show both over- and underdamped dynamics depending on the stimulus \cite{Covert2005}.
+Frequency modulation has also been hypothesized to be used in some pathways to encode information \cite{Berridge1998,Boulware2008,Hao2012}. {\ch Whether such synergistic signaling designs are evolutionary adaptive and how the nature and statistics of the input modulate synergy remain open questions.} Another outcome of our work is exact solutions for the information content in finite trajectories, which we used to benchmark the performance of mutual information estimators that are frequently used in experimental research.
 Our results provide analytical foundations for a better understanding of dynamical information in biochemical signalling, and suggest new directions for both experimental and theoretical research.

 \emph{Acknowledgments.} We thank M. Kramar and Huy Tran for fruitful discussions.

 \onecolumngrid

 {S\arabic{figure}}